jolibrain/wheatley/README.md

    it's [node_embedding, graph_embedding]

 ## Questions:
- - L2D doesn't pass the machine id information in the node.
-So the problem is lacking information during training and inference...
-Isn't it problematic?
  - Due to the graph embedding process, first nodes don't have access to the information contained in the later nodes...
 It means the model can't make a decision based on the whole information at the beginning.
 The only way to access this